jack828/jackburgess.dev/_blogs/tmux-statusline-in-c.md

 In my setup, I have my window information on the left-hand side and my custom statusline on the right-hand side.

-There's a long list of benefits (and drawbacks) to cramming information in the statusline - you can very quickly grow it larger than the size of your screen!
-Or, more often than not, you'll fill it with stuff you'll never look at.
+There are a long list of benefits (and drawbacks) to cramming information in the statusline - you can very quickly grow it larger than the size of your screen!
+Or, more often than not, you’ll fill it with stuff you’ll never look at.

-Most people opt for something relatively basic - especially if they've grabbed something from a TMUX quick start guide (not that this is bad, everyone starts out somehow!):
+Most people opt for something relatively basic - especially if they’ve grabbed something from a TMUX quick start guide (not that this is bad, everyone starts out somehow!):

 ```
 set -g status-left ''